Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

 \ \

-We have now seen a way we can structure our program so that we can seperate our semantics from our implementation, giving us great freedom in moving bits of the program execution around as we see fit.
+We have now seen a way we can structure our program so that we can separate our semantics from our implementation, giving us great freedom in moving bits of the program execution around as we see fit.
 We can choose certain effects to be offloadable, and then have more or less the same interpreter on the server-side, just without the choice to offload.
 Another benefit is that data types are serializable, whereas functions are not.
 We have seen this problem arise for example in [@sec:approaches_unsafe], where we had to pass a `String` with the function name/id on, so that we could identify it on the server-side.

 We gain a lot for very little real complexity, while also maintaining an approach that is both easily adoptable---and in fact already in use, albeit for different goals---and also very portable to other languages, with sufficient enough type systems (like Idris or PureScript).
-We have a server-side story, and a flexible coarsing for choosing what to offload.
+We have a server-side story, and a flexible graining for choosing what to offload.

 <!-- ## Manipulate the Source {#sec:approaches_source} -->
 <!-- TODO: Explain how to use e.q. `haskell-src-exts` or `ghc-exactprint` to extract the AST, add the offloading function, and output the program.
 Preproccessing to be exact.